wxie2017/wxie2017.github.io/pages/speech/make_best_use_of_communication_style.md

 styles to fit a situation, team, or person.
 By learing and practicing, I am able to gradually make the best use of my communication style.

-I hope all of you now understand my communication style, and find ways to better with me.
+I hope all of you now understand my communication style, and find ways to better communicate with me.
 You can also assess your communication style and make the best use of it, so that we can exchange ideas and feelings much better.

 Thank you.